dezhidki/Tommy/README.md

 * Uses C# 9 syntax for smaller file size.
 * Small footprint (~39 KB compiled) compared to other similar C# libraries.

+### Extensions

+Tommy includes only a reader and a writer.
+There exist a few additional extensions that you can use

+Officially maintained
+* [Tommy.Extensions](https://www.nuget.org/packages/Tommy.Extensions) -- General helper extensions for Tommy
+* [Tommy.Extensions.Configuration](https://www.nuget.org/packages/Tommy.Extensions.Configuration) -- `Microsoft.Extensions.Configuration` integration for Tommy

+3rd party
+* [Tommy.Serializer](https://github.com/instance-id/Tommy.Serializer) -- (De)serialization of objects for Tommy

 ## How to use

 ### Parsing TOML file